Frequently Asked Questions (FAQ)

 Where can I read your Notice of Privacy Practices?

 You can access our privacy practices under the Resources page.
 Scroll down to Clinic Forms and Policies.
 Click on Notice of Privacy Practices.
-After reading, please print and sign our acknowledgement form.
-Bring this to your appointment or upload it via the patient portal to our electronic health records.
+This is also released to you in the PHR when you fill out your paperwork online.